 Your type of freelance work can help in determining what liability insurance needs you have to obtain.
 If you work as a freelance consultant, you may need professional liability insurance.
 If you’re into selling merchandise or general trading, you may need to get product liability insurance.

 Furthermore, an LLC can shield you from some forms of liabilities – but technically speaking, not entirely.
 To gather more information, consider consulting a lawyer about this aspect in order to have the means to protect what you have worked hard for.

 Create as many opportunities as you can but always make well-calculated risks and decisions.
 Remember that every endeavor has its own peaks and valleys.
 But if you’ll learn to identify all the opportunities for your venture, you will have more peaks and far lesser valleys.

 One example is by embracing technology by using the internet to reach out to more clients and potential contacts.
 This is one way to scale your business growth.
 Just make it a point to take only whatever you can handle to maintain the level of quality of your work or product.

 Save for taxes, retirement and savings

 If you’re working as a freelancer, there is no company to back you up with an attractive benefits package.
 Still, this is not a reason for you to fear that you’ll be working for a long time without any retirement options.

-Independent contractors actually have similar options such as solo 401(k), Simplified Employee Pension Individual Retirement Account (SEP IRA) and regular IRA.
-You can also make some adjustments to lessen your tax liability and maximize their long-term growth.
+Independent contractors actually have similar options such as solo 401(k), Simplified Employee Pension Individual Retirement Account (SEP-IRA), and regular IRA.
+You can also make some adjustments to lessen your tax liability and maximize your long-term growth.

 Furthermore, without taxes that come out with every paycheck, you’re the one who’s solely responsible for keeping track of the amount you owe the government.
 Penalties for failure to pay your taxes increase over time from the date that they were supposed to be filed and expect to be charged with 5% of the unpaid tax that needs to be reported.